 - (i.)
-Cleanse the glans or tip carefully, both morning and evening; also the inner surface of the prepuce, and the rim or corona, especially, pulling back the prepuce to do this.
+Cleanse the glans or tip carefully, both morning and evening; also the inner surface of the prepuce, and the rim or corona, especially pulling back the prepuce to do this.
 Use clean water and a small piece of lint, dipped in the water beforehand, use a fresh piece each time! - (ii.)
 Avoid staining underclothing during urination.
 If stained, the underclothing should be changed.
 Change underclothing as often as possible.
-The same rule hold good for night-shirts and pyjamas. - 1 I am aware that surgical lint is rather expensive just now, but must persist in this requirement.
-Only very small pieces are necessary, the costs are small and bearable even by modest household budgets!
-And if regarded as an insurance against disease, they are really low enough!

-(iii.)
-It is advisable to use a piece of clean lint for dabbing and wiping after urination.

-(iv.)
-After sexual communion or at the end of the afterplay, the penis should be washed and the glans cleansed, as directed above (i.).
+The same rule holds good for night-shirts and pyjamas. - (iii.)
+It is advisable to use a piece of clean lint for dabbing and wiping after urination. - (iv) After sexual communion or at the end of the after-play, the penis should be washed and the glans cleansed, as directed above (i.). - (v.)

-(v.)
 If the organ shows irritation after too vigorous use-as may occur if lubrication is too slight and manifests itself by itching, burning, slight swelling, and redness especially on the rim of the prepuce-cleanse very carefully with lint, drawing back the prepuce, dab dry and powder thinly all over with talc powder; powder especially on the glans and the corona.
 This powder-stratum is designed to prevent friction of glans and prepuce.